Teddy-hub-oss/CyberSecurity-Home-Lab/README.md

  Download Ubuntu Server and Create the Ubuntu Server Virtual Machine

-3 Enable Bridged Networking for Ubuntu and Kali Linux.
+3 Enable Bridged Networking for Ubuntu and Kali Linux

 To have VMs appear on the same network as your host and each other Install Guest Additions can help with screen resizing shared clipboard and shared folders